dudeperf3ct/dudeperf3ct.github.io/sensei/sam_altman.md

 I would like to additional factor of self belief to above qualities.

 You have to work harder than most people think you should.

+People regret way more things they didn't do then they do.

 Stories